NiRbHaYsInGh30/about/README.md

 Developer
 ---------

-This repository is my playground where I experiment, learn, and showcase my journey through the realms of software development and computer science.
+This  is my playground where I experiment, learn, and showcase my journey through the realms of software development and computer science.

 * 🌍  I'm based in New Delhi